Why Tempo Matters in Strength Training: Maximizing Motor Unit Recruitment and Performance

 If there’s no coach, the athlete has to do that job for themselves.
 It is a tough thing to do, but the better the job that they do the more robust their adaptations will be.
 Here are some tips to that solo athlete so that they can be most successful.

 1. Never count in your head.
 When you’re in the bottom of a back squat holding a pause, time goes by slower than when you’re at the microwave waiting for your prepped food to heat up.
 Your perception of time is going to lead you to count too fast and you’re going to cut your tempo short.
 I’ll explain more about why this is so costly in a second.
+The tempo you’re working with can crank up the RPE quickly, even with weights you’re accustomed to training with.
+For more on RPE, read my other article.

 2. Use a metronome app on your phone.
 You can find freebies in your app store that will play through your headphones over your music.
 Set the BPM to 60 and you’ll get a tick every second that goes by.
 As you perform the movement you’re just counting the ticks that you hear over your headphones.